Theldus's blog

 Ricing my Tux boot logo

-Image 1: Final result: one waifu/image for each CPU core
+Image 1: Before and after: one waifu/image for each CPU core

 I've been using Slackware as my main OS for over 10 years, and one thing I have always liked is the 'Tuxes' at the top representing the number of cores I have.
 I know this isn't exclusive to Slackware, but anyone who's used it with LILO knows exactly what I'm talking about.

 Anyway, I've always wanted to customize the Tux with something more, shall we say, interesting.
-However, I was never interested in putting a single image to replace the Tux, because why not several?
+However, I never intended in putting a single image to replace the Tux, seems boring, why not several?
 For example, showing specifically the number of cores I have.

-This post then aims to show what is needed to add as many images as we want and display them individually on the screen, just as shown in the first image of this post.
-Spoiler: we're going to have to patch the kernel!).
+This post shows what is needed to do to add as many images as we want, and display them individually on the screen, just as shown in the first image of this post.
+Spoiler: we have to patch the kernel!.

-💡 Note: The entire procedure shown here is geared towards Slackware, but all the steps can be perfectly adapted according to the Linux distro you use.
+💡 Note: The entire procedure shown here is focused on Slackware, but all the steps can be perfectly adapted to any Linux distro.

 How does it work?